Cortina d'Ampezzo: Churches

 The Basilica Minore dei Santi Filippo e Giacomo was built between 1769 and 1775 on the site of two former 13th and 16th-century churches; it is home to the parish and the deanery of Cortina d'Ampezzo.
 Its high wooden altar, crowned by a figure of Christ the Redeemer, was carved by Andrea Brustolon.
 On the ceiling are three frescoes by Luigi Ghedina: "Christ Purifying the Temple", "The Martyrdom of St. Philip", and "The Beheading of St. James".

 The Chiesa della Madonna della Difesa was built in 1750 on the site of a ruined 14th-century building.
 Its façade features an intricate fresco depicting the Madonna della Difesa, and the interior is decorated with a wealth of statues, paintings, polychrome marble, and gold leaf.

 The Cappella della Beata Vergine di Lourdes (Chapel of Our Lady of Lourdes) was completed in 1907.
 Decorated by artist Corrado Pitscheider of the Val Gardena, it is a small church of particular interest given the reconstruction sculpture.

 The Cappella di Sant'Antonio da Padova in the village of Chiave was completed in 1791, but the interior was renovated in 1809 after serious fire damage caused by the Napoleonic troops.
-The furnishings include two wooden busts (Christ and St. Catherine) and a richly designed altar.
+The furnishings include two wooden busts of Christ and St. Catherine as well as a richly designed altar.

 Sacrario militare di Pocol (also known as Ossario di Pocol) is a cemetery and shrine located at an altitude of 1535 m towards Passo Falzarego, in the locality of Pocol.
 The small church and cemetery were built in 1916 as a military cemetery by the 5th Alpine group.
 A shrine was built in 1935 as a memorial to the thousands who lost their lives during World War I on the Dolomite front.
 It is a massive square tower of stone, clearly visible from the entire Ampezzo valley below.
 In a crypt in the centre of the structure rests the body of general Antonio Cantore, who was awarded the gold medal for military valor.